VitorNoVictor/capitola/README.md

   At the beach, life is different.
 </h3>
 <p align="center">
-  Capitola is a minimalist light theme with a gray background, terminal colors, and a beach vibe.
+  Capitola is a minimalist light theme with a gray background, terminal colors, and a beach vibe from the 90s.
 It's all about bringing joy and simplicity to your code.
 </p>

 ## Screenshots